Topsoil Calculator

 Sources & further reading

 Topsoil depth and coverage guidance in this article draws on general recommendations from university cooperative extension services (such as your state’s land-grant extension office) and the USDA Natural Resources Conservation Service.
 For more on how we source and review the formulas behind every calculator, see our methodology page.
 For region-specific guidance on soil type, compaction, and drainage, search “topsoil” on Extension.org or your local extension office’s website.
+For how topsoil compares to garden soil and where it fits in a larger project, see our topsoil vs. garden soil guide or our complete guide to soil and amendments.

-This page was last updated on July 7, 2026.
+Last updated: August 19, 2026.
 The calculator itself is unchanged — only the surrounding guidance is updated as topsoil best practices evolve.